plutus-community/docs/docs/Lectures/Cohort_03/Lecture_06.md

-1) The way that works is that on the server, which in this case is our local machine, we run a node.
+- The way it works is that on the server, which in this case is our local machine, we run a node.

-2) Then in addition, we'll have to run a Cardano wallet backend.
+- Then in addition, we'll have to run a Cardano wallet backend.
 Which is the same backend that, for example, Daedalus wallet also uses.

-3) Third, we have to run a so-called chain index.
+- Third, we have to run a so-called chain index.

-4) Finally we have to run the PAB itself.
+- Finally we have to run the PAB itself.

 So the chain index is something like a lightweight version of db sync where db sync is a way to save the whole blockchain, all the information contained in the blockchain in an SQL database.
 The chain index is somewhat similar and it will allow us to do things like look up the datum belonging to a given datum hash.